YiyangZhang0201/starter-hugo-academic/content/note/ts.md

 ---
 title: Note for Time Series Analysis
 summary: This note is based on my learning at the University of Michigan: Stats 509.
 And my learning at Georgia Tech, ISYE 6402.
-The empirical part are prepared by myself using python.
+The empirical parts are prepared by myself using Python.
 tags:
 - Statistics
 date: "2024-02-13T00:00:00Z"